Merredin

 Merredin features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 67.2% of all households, including 26.5% couples with children, 31.8% couples without children, and 8.3% single parent families.
-Non-family households comprise the remaining 32.8%, with lone person households at 30.3% and group households making up 2.6%.
-The median household size is 2.3 people, which aligns with the average for the Rest of WA.
+Family households account for 67.2% of all households, including 26.5% couples with children, 31.8% couples without children, and 8.3% single parent families.
+Non-family households constitute the remaining 32.8%, with lone person households at 30.3% and group households comprising 2.6%.
+The median household size is 2.3 people, which aligns with the Rest of WA average.

 Frequently Asked Questions - Households